X65/cc65-dbg/README.md

 The extension will present the breakpoint memory addresses as `lines` property of [SetBreakpoints Request][2].
-Debugger does not need to know anything about the source structure - this is the job of the extension - just be able to set memory breakpoints and step through execution.
+Debugger does not need to know anything about the source structure - this is the job of the extension.
+It just needs to be able to set *memory breakpoints*, pause and step through the program execution.

 [2]: https://microsoft.github.io/debug-adapter-protocol/specification#Requests_SetBreakpoints